devonmpowell/r3d/Readme.md

 Routines for fast, geometrically robust clipping operations and analytic volume/moment computations over polytopes in 2D and 3D (as well as experimental ND).
 This software forms the kernel for an exact general remeshing scheme.
-Also includes physically conservative voxelization (volume sampling) of 3D polyhedra to a Cartesian grid.
+Also includes physically conservative voxelization (volume sampling) of polytopes to a Cartesian grid in 2D and 3D.

 As described in
 [Powell & Abel (2015)](http://www.sciencedirect.com/science/article/pii/S0021999115003563) and